Benko11/Generator/README.md

 $obj = new RandomString();
 ``

 Now you're set to go.
-To generate a random string, there are several methods available:\n `string()` - generates a string using letters (both lowercase and uppercase) `lowString()` - uses only lowercase letters `upString()` - uses only uppercase letters `numberString()` - uses all letters and numbers `numbers()` - uses numbers only
+To generate a random string, there are several methods available:

+`string()` - generates a string using letters (both lowercase and uppercase)

+`lowString()` - uses only lowercase letters

+`upString()` - uses only uppercase letters

+`numberString()` - uses all letters and numbers

+`numbers()` - uses numbers only

-`punctuaton()` - uses only predefined punctuation `anyString()` - uses all the characters available
+`punctuaton()` - uses only predefined punctuation

+`anyString()` - uses all the characters available

 For example,